raganwald/braythwayt.com/_posts/2025-03-20-potsticker-engineer.md

 Potsticker grinned.
 "A week, maybe two."
 Thyme jerked the steering wheel.
 "What‽ You told me to settle for no less than twelve grand.
 Six grand is a lot of money for a week's work."

-The Postmaster was ready.
+The Potsticker was ready.
 "Oh no, the six grand is for handling half of the process of helping them understand what a bargain twelve grand would be.
-The six grand you pocket is for the same thing."
+The six grand you pocket is for the other half, negotiating and closing the deal."

 Thyme couldn't help grinning too.
-"Well, if you think six and six is fair, how about ten and ten? they're drawing up a contract amendment for $20,000!"
-Now it was both of them laughing, and in a few weeks they were back in person to install the updated software and collect what was for them at the time, a very large cheque.
+"Well, if you think six and six is fair, how about ten and ten?
+They're drawing up a contract amendment for $20,000!"
+Now they were both laughing, and in a few weeks they were back in person to install the updated software and collect what was for them at the time, a very large cheque.

+---

+## Footnotes